enkidevs/curriculum/java/java-fundamentals/exceptions-i/catch-multiple-exceptions-in-a-single-catch-block.md

 ## Content

 It's possible to catch multiple types of exceptions in the same `catch` block.
-This is known as multi-catch, for example:
+This is known as **multi-catch**, for example:

 ```java
 try {